 - Download the summary guidelines on Patient and public involvement in evaluation

 Other evidence and evaluation partners

-- National Institute for Health Research Applied Research Collaboration – NIHR ARC West
+- Review the National Institute for Health Research Applied Research Collaboration – NIHR ARC West

-- Bristol, North Somerset and South Gloucestershire CCG Research and Evidence Team
+- Visit the website of Bristol, North Somerset and South Gloucestershire CCG’s Research and Evidence Team

-- University of the West of England’s Centre for Health and Clinical Research
+- Visit the website of the University of the West of England’s Centre for Health and Clinical Research